 Managing Foreign Operations and Currency Translation

 When a multinational corporation based in the United States owns over 50 percent of a foreign entity, the American parent company is typically required to provide consolidated financial statements.
-In such cases, the financial accounts of the foreign subsidiary must first be translated from the foreign currency into US dollars.
+In such cases, the financial accounts of the foreign subsidiary must first have currency translation applied to translate the foreign currency into US dollars.
 This can be a complex process, and there are several factors that must be considered when managing the translation of foreign finances.

 Determine the Functional Currency

 First and foremost, it is vital to determine and document the functional currency used by the foreign subsidiary.
 It is perhaps the most important step in the process of foreign currency translation.
 In fact, the mode of translation, as well as any translation adjustments, is dependent almost entirely on the functional currency employed by the foreign entity.
 Functional currency will also determine how the conversions themselves ought to be calculated.

 “Functional currency” is a term applied specifically to the currency in which the subsidiary holding generally conducts the bulk of its day-to-day operations.
 The functional currency could be the entity’s local currency, US dollars, or even the currency of another country entirely.